* This is a typical schedule. A more detailed schedule will be provided by your child’s teacher.

 Request a tour by calling our office at 281-549-6500 or by email (rylie@teachbig.com or danielle@teachbig.com).

-• A copy of the form is on the following page.
-Only biological parents will have automatic access to their children.
+- Only biological parents will have automatic access to their children.
 You may come to our school at anytime.
 If you want additional people to pick up your child, their names must be added to the Registration Card.
 They will have to show a state-issued, photo ID to pick up your child.

 • If custody issues ensue, we are bound to follow court orders.
 We must have a copy on file.